 Caplyta and children

 Caplyta isn’t approved to treat depressive episodes related to bipolar disorder in children.
-It’s unknown if the drug is safe and effective for use in children.
+It’s not known whether the drug is safe and effective for use in children.

 As with all medications, the cost of Caplyta can vary.
 The actual price you’ll pay depends on your insurance plan, your location, and the pharmacy you use.